backend-development/backend-development-textbook/source/adv_authentication.md

 ### configuring the authentication provider

-You need to finde the right webpage that let's you configure the authentication provider.
+You need to finde the right webpage that lets you configure the authentication provider.
 For example at Github you find it under Settings, "for Developers", "create App".

 You need to supply the following information: